dayrobert/moisture_daemon/README.md

-# MoistureSensor MQTT Client
+# Moisture Daemon

-A Python application that listens to MQTT messages from moisture sensors and logs the data to a MySQL database.
+A Python daemon application that listens to MQTT messages from moisture sensors and logs the data to a MySQL database.
 Designed to run as a cron job on Ubuntu servers.

 ## Features